Published on 25 October 2021

 • Diazepam passes into breast milk.
 Therefore, avoid using Diazepam if you are breastfeeding.

-• Elderly patients should refrain from using VALIUM over an extended period.
+• Elderly patients should refrain from using Diazepam over an extended period.

-• Keep VALIUM in a safe location to prevent misuse or theft.
+• Keep Diazepam in a safe location to prevent misuse or theft.

 What Medicines interact with Diazepam?

-When used as prescribed, valium is a drug with a low risk of side effects.
-The use of Valium with other medications or substances that affect the central nervous system increases the risk of side effects noticeably.
+Diazepam is a drug with a low risk of side effects when used as prescribed.
+Diazepam, with other medications or substances that affect the central nervous system, noticeably increases the risk of side effects.

 These side effects may include drowsiness, memory loss, confusion, breathing problems, hallucinations, sadness, overdose, coma, and even death.